Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

 ### Fixed Bugs
+  - Fixed the issue due to which there was no option to import Tizen TV web app projects in VS & VSCode extension for Tizen
-  - Import functionality in VS & VSCode Tizen extension update to support TV profile
+  - Fixed the issue in Import functionality and added missing support to import wgt(Web Application Package file) in VS & VSCode extension for Tizen

 ### Deprecated
   - Bridge Networking support in emulators will be deprecated in future Tizen Studio releases.